This post may contain affiliate links. Please read our disclosure policy.

 Assembly:

-- Mix basil, marinara sauce, and ricotta in a large bowl until combined.
+- Mix basil, sauce mixture from above, and ricotta in a large bowl until combined.
 Add pasta and meatballs and gently fold until evenly combined.

-- Pour into a large baking dish and sprinkle the top evenly with mozzarella, Parmesan and remaining Romano.
+- Pour into prepared baking dish and sprinkle the top evenly with a layer of mozzarella, then Parmesan, and then remaining Romano.
 Dot with butter.
-Place baking dish on a rimmed baking sheet and bake in preheated oven for 40-45 minutes or until the ziti is bubbly and the crust is golden.
-Let sit for 10 minutes before serving.
+Place baking dish on a rimmed baking sheet and bake in preheated oven for 40-45 minutes or until the ziti is bubbly, heated through, and the crust is, golden.
+Let it sit for 10 minutes before serving.

 Fans Also Made: